maidsafe-archive/maidsafe-examples/gitbook_src/en/example_zero/local_network_setup.md

 Once the network has started, the tool proceeds to store the public keys to the network properly, and at that stage, the network can behave normally.

+Each Vault needs to be connected to a minimum number of peer Vaults before it considers itself joined to the network.
+For this reason the tool enforces a minimum local network size  (currently 10).

 Provided everything runs fine, you should now see something like:

 ![Local Network Controller - Network Started](./img/network_started.PNG)